Funding for programs and projects to celebrate Aboriginal culture and preserve history and traditions.

-KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $150 per calendar year towards club fees.
+KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $300 per financial year towards club fees.

 Grants for WA schools to promote and advance reconciliation.

 Funding assistance is available for your school to complete a PALS project.
 PALS projects are varied, and your school may already be involved with initiatives that are eligible for PALS funding.
 PALS funding is available to all WA primary and

 secondary schools and encourages schools with and without Aboriginal students to participate.